-In order to begin the discussion of the headphones, I would like to briefly describe the function, mechanics, and areas of use of the bone conduction headphones.
-In this way, you will be able to understand the answer to the question: are bone conduction headphones good for cycling?
+To begin the discussion of the headphones, I would like to briefly describe the function, mechanics, and areas of use of the bone conduction headphones.
+In this way, you will be able to understand the answer to the question: Are Bone conduction headphones good for Cycling?

-One benefit is that they allow the wearer to remain aware of the external environment.
-That is why, there is no doubt, bone conduction headphones are good for cycling.
+In a word, they allow the wearer to remain aware of the external environment.
+That is why, there is no doubt, bone conduction headphones are good for Cycling.

 Unlike traditional earplugs, these do not seal around or even touch the ear canal, so you will be able to hear approaching pedestrians and cyclists, passing cars, or any other possible hazards that might hamper your ability to react rapidly and accurately.

-In my opinion, audiophiles are unlikely to like the idea of bone-conducting headphones.
-They are helpful in that you can still hear nearby sounds (e.g., cars, cycles, bikes, horns), giving you more time to react to any possible danger; however, the sound quality decreases.
+If you are a true audiophile and like Cycling, then you are unlikely to like the idea of bone-conducting headphones.
+They are helpful because you can still hear nearby sounds (e.g., cars, cycles, bikes, horns), giving you more time to react to any possible danger; however, the sound quality decreases.

-There is no way for you to be isolated from outside sounds unless your ears are covered (and you will not be using your eardrums at all).
+Without covering your ears, you cannot isolate yourself from outside sounds (and you won’t use your eardrums at all).
 Those looking for a high-quality audio experience and a punchy bass might not enjoy these headphones.

-Moreover, because of the fact that the headphones rest on your cheekbones, balancing their weight on a small part of your ear, more demanding activities like running or walking downhill might cause discomfort.
-However, in terms of cycling, these types of headphones should not cause any discomfort.
+Moreover, because the headphones rest on your cheekbones, balancing their weight on a small part of your ear, more demanding activities like running or walking downhill might cause discomfort.
+However, in terms of Cycling, these headphones should not cause discomfort.